What Is Mixed Reality? Inside the Big Shift in Immersive Technology

 Mixed reality in marketing

-Startups from diverse segments are looking to scale their returns on investments (ROIs) by transitioning into immersive tech.
+Startups from diverse segments are seeking to scale their returns on investment (ROIs) by transitioning into immersive technology.
 The recent growth of mixed reality has encouraged businesses to use it to expand their marketing campaigns.

-Mixed reality has an extensive use case in product advertisement and marketing as it gives a hands-free product experience to the customers.
-Using MR headsets, consumers can experiment and interact virtually with a company’s products or services before paying.
+Mixed reality has extensive use cases in product advertising and marketing, as it provides a hands-free product experience to customers.
+Using MR headsets, consumers can experiment with and interact virtually with a company’s products or services before making a purchase.

 Mixed reality in education

-There’s a big advantage of using mixed reality technology in schools and other educational applications, such as seminars or lectures.
+There’s a big advantage to using mixed reality technology in schools and other educational applications, such as seminars or lectures.

 Source: NTLTP

-This video went viral when it first came out in 2016.
+This video went viral when it was first released in 2016.
 The lifelike whale bursts through the gym floor.
 See how the water pools on the ground, just as it would in real life.
 That makes MR special: the digital object (water) interacting believably with the physical world (floor).

 Mixed reality in training